winterdharma/DharmaPearls/01_agama/dirgha/DA_4.md

 27\. “‘Then he spoke in verse:
 {:#p27}

-* {:.verse}“‘The disciplined and unsurpassed sage\\
+* {:.verse}“‘“The disciplined and unsurpassed sage\\
 Instructs the world on birth here in radiance.\\
 The Great Light declares the radiant teaching;\\
 The religious life is an unequalled companion.\\
 It purifies the sentient beings\\
-Born in the pure and wondrous heavens!’
+Born in the pure and wondrous heavens!”

 28\. “‘After he spoke this verse, Brahmā Kumāra addressed the Trāyastriṃśa gods, “When someone’s voice is pure in five ways, it comes to be called Brahmā’s voice.
 What are the five?
 1. Their voice is genuine, 2. their voice is gentle, 3. their voice is clear, 4. their voice is sonorous, and 5. it’s heard all around and far away.
 A voice that has these five qualities is called Brahmā’s voice.
 {:#p28}